The Testing Center at Texas A&M-San Antonio provides a wide-range of testing services for the university and surrounding community.

 Test Day Reminders

 Please arrive 15 to 20 minutes early.
 Examinees that do not arrive early will be turned away.
+If you are not familiar with the Texas A&M-San Antonio campus, please click here for map and parking information.

 For ALL exams you will be asked to present a valid photo ID, make sure you have the appropriate type of ID for the exam you are taking.
 A valid driver’s license, government issued ID, or passport will always work.